izabela-perenc/bitrise-step-upload-to-appsweep/README.md

 If the step fails with **The gradlew file was not found please provide correct gradlew_path** that means that path to gradlew is not correct.
 Please remember thet, the path must be relative to the root of the repository and should contain `gradlew` file in the end for example `./dir/gradlew`.

+If the step fails with **No API key set.
+Either set the APPSWEEP_API_KEY environmant variable or apiKey in the appsweep block ** it means that AppSweep API key was not set.

 </details>

 ## How to use this Step